wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/Configure Edge Data Store components.md

 	```bash
 	edgecmd Configuration <componentId> <facetName>
 	```

-3. Add key-value pairs to specify which values of the facet that you want to configure are to be changed and press Enter.
+3. Add key=value pairs to specify which values of the facet that you want to configure are to be changed and press Enter.

-	Example: Configuration of the data source facet of a Modbus adapter:
+	**Example**: Configuration of the data source facet of a Modbus adapter

 	```bash
 	edgecmd Configuration Modbus1 DataSource IpAddress=117.23.45.110 port=502 ConnectTimeout=15000 StreamIdPrefix="DataSource1"
 	```

-For detailed information on how to configure each adapter, see [OPC UA EDS adapter](xref:opcUaOverview) and [Modbus TCP EDS adapter](xref:modbusOverview) schemas.
+For detailed information on how to configure each adapter, see [OPC UA EDS adapter](xref:opcUaOverview) and [Modbus TCP EDS adapter](xref:modbusOverview).

 ## Delete components